caelum/vraptor-cdi-provider/README.md

 </context-param>
 ```

-3- Configure the Listener that has to make BeanManager availabe in ServletContext.
+3- Configure the Listener that has to make `BeanManager` availabe in `ServletContext`.
 If you are in a Servlet Container, this listener must be placed
    after Weld Listener.
 ```xml
 <listener>